 The Charter School provides an in-school suspension program to avoid any loss of instructional time.
 A student suspended from a school for any of the enumerated offenses may be assigned, by the School Leader or Designee, to a supervised suspension classroom for the entire period of suspension if the student poses no imminent danger or threat to the campus, students, or team members, or if an action to expel the student has not been initiated.
 The Charter School follows the same notice and conference requirements for in-school suspension as for out-of-school suspension.
-In-school suspension is supervised by a teacher or an administrator responsible for gathering assignments from the student's teachers of record and providing a small-group environment with close supervision and assistance in completing the work.
+In-school suspension is supervised by a credentialed teacher responsible for gathering assignments from the student's teachers of record and providing a small-group environment with close supervision and assistance in completing the work.
 The credentialed teacher remains in the room to monitor on-task behavior and provide tutoring when needed.
 The in-school suspension program includes a physical education component.
 On the rare occasion of a student with an IEP participating in the in-school suspension program, an itinerant RSP teacher visits the individual student to provide the assigned daily minutes prescribed in the IEP, and the student goes to all other DIS services as scheduled.
 The maximum number of days of in-school suspension does not exceed twenty (20) days per school year.
-The maximum number of days a student with an IEP can be suspended in a school year is ten (10) days.